Low-Cost-Dronemag/Arduino-Mag/README.md

 # Test survey flight

 We contucted a survey over an empty field using both our homenmade Arduino magnetometer with the homemade drone, and the MagArrow using a DJI Matrice 300 RTK drone.
-The first figure below is the arduino-mag data, and the second figure is the production equipment data
+The first figure below is the arduino-mag data, and the second figure is the production equipment data.
+Drone flight lines are indicated by the black lines, and two UXO piles are indicated with black dots.
+We expect to see magnetic highs, or a strong red color near the black dots.
+The UXO locations were determined using a phone GPS with a error of up to 3 m, so in both cases we are able to see magnetic highs in the expected areas.

 ![Arduino Mag](figs/arduinomag.png?raw=true "Data collected with our Arduino magnetometer")
 ![MagArrow](figs/magarrow.png?raw=true "Data collected with the MagArrow")

+# Potential improvements